stripe-samples/link/README.md

 - 📦 Shipping Address Element
 - 💳 Payment Element

 The implementations are intentionally kept simple to highlight how to use Stripe Elements to quickly build a checkout form.
-For both client and server implementations, we’ve provided a few options—pick one of each and refer to the README files in their respective directories for setup instructions.
+For both client and server implementations, we've provided a few options—pick one of each based on what you're most comfortable with and refer to the README files in their respective directories for setup instructions.

 ## Requirements